misiektoja/instagram_monitor/docs/installation.md

 INSTAGRAM_MONITOR_GID=1000
 ```

 The values above are only examples.
 Use the numbers returned on your system.
 The setup wizard keeps unrelated entries in this file.
-Docker Desktop normally handles file ownership on macOS and Windows, so users on those systems can skip this step.
+VM-backed Docker-compatible runtimes on macOS and Windows normally handle bind-mount ownership, so users on those systems can usually skip this step.
+If `/data` is not writable, set the host user and group IDs as shown above.

 Compose makes the current host directory available as `/data` inside the container.
 This is called a bind mount.
 The setup wizard creates `instagram_monitor.conf` and `.env` there, so the files remain on your computer when the container is replaced.
 A separate Docker volume named `instagram_monitor_session` keeps the saved Instagram login.
 Continue with [Quick Start](quick-start.md#new-here-run-the-setup-wizard).